gabe-mc/GLASY/README.md

   - Start location (if different from the default)
   - Types of attractions you'd like to see
 - After you customize your information, it will take you to a list of recommended places, and you choose which ones to go through
-- Finally, an itinerary is returned in the format of location: time of arrival
+- Finally, an itinerary is returned in the format of time of arrival : location : address.
-  - The user has the option to save the itinerary as a .txt file to their device
+  - The user has the option to save the itinerary as a .md file to their device

 ## Run Instructions
 1. Clone the repository